← FORM4API

 What this is

 Form4API is a developer-first REST API for U.S. SEC filings that move markets when insiders touch them: Form 4 insider transactions, Form 144 intent-to-sell disclosures, and 13F-HR institutional holdings.
 Real-time ingestion from EDGAR, amendment-aware parsing, post-trade returns, cluster-signal detection, and webhooks.
-Full reference.
+See the insider trading API overview or the full reference.

 Who built this